IdanHenik/Container-LoadBlancer-Nginx/README.md

 # Requirements
 - 2 Virtual Machines
-- another host for Docker Contnainer
+- another host for Docker Container

 # Installing apache
 our first step will be to install apache on both of the virtual machines, I precisely choose to use diffrent OS (Ubuntu & CentOS) beacause each of them has diffrent apache default page so we could see the load balancer at work